 - Christopher Meloni, Victor Garber, Tricia Helfer, Michael Madsen

 - Release Date

 Once again, Warner Bros.
 Animation proves superhero movies are best left to a cartoon medium, be it the printed page, or in this case, a piece of wondrous animation unlimited both in breadth and scope.
 Green Lantern: First Flight does more in a little over an hour than most live-action comic-book adaptations could do with bloated running-times and overfed salaries.
 It involves more characters and fantastical locations than any Hollywood budget could allow, and it doesn’t limit itself in any way, narratively or otherwise.

-Gathered by a group of Lanterns lead by Sinestro (voice of Victor Garber), Jordan stands before a high council, the omnipresent psychic beings that created the green rings’ power source and established the idealistic universe-order of the lanterns.
+Gathered by a group of Lanterns lead by Sinestro (voice of Victor Garber), Jordan stands before a high council.
+These omnipresent psychic beings created the green rings’ power source and established the idealistic universe-order of the lanterns.
 They determine Jordan will be accepted as his district’s Green Lantern on a trial basis, but he’ll have to mentor under Sinestro.
 There’s no point in telling you Sinestro turns out to be evil—with a name like that, he was born to be a supervillain.
-So, what we have here amounts to your standard cop yarn, the sort where a fledgling newbie realizes his mentor is corrupt and must outmaneuver him to take him down (but only after exploring this space-cop universe of nightclubs filled with alien scum and massive cities destroyed by super-powered battles).
+So, what we have here amounts to your standard cop yarn.
+In this sort, a fledgling newbie realizes his mentor is corrupt and must outmaneuver him to take him down (but only after exploring this space-cop universe of nightclubs filled with alien scum and massive cities destroyed by super-powered battles).
 Just good cops and bad cops duking it out—simple as that, except with aliens, power rings, and elaborate deep space scuffles.